Meta Adds Enhanced Voice Controls for Ray Ban Stories

 There were reports, at one stage, that Meta had shelved its AR glasses project as part of its broader cost-cutting push, but more recently, Meta has indicated that the next stage for the device will be coming in the next few years, which will also tie into its metaverse vision.

-According to Meta’s product roadmap, the next big update for its Ray Ban Stories glasses, currently set for launch in 2025, will include a ‘viewfinder’ element, which will enable you to read incoming text messages within your field of view, while they’ll also include QR code scanning capacity, along with hand controls to navigate the display.
+According to Meta’s product roadmap, the next big update for its Ray Ban Stories glasses, currently set for launch in 2025, will include a ‘viewfinder’ element.
+That will enable you to read incoming text messages within your field of view, while they’ll also include QR code scanning capacity, along with hand controls to navigate the display.

 A full AR version is then slated for launch in 2027, which will be the next big leap for Meta’s wearable projects, and will bring digital experiences into direct integration with your everyday life.

-Though as noted, that plan could be impacted by Meta’s efficiency push, which will see it cut over 20,000 staff in total.
+Though, as noted, that plan could be impacted by Meta’s efficiency push, which will see the company cut over 20,000 staff in total.
 But even within this, Meta’s still spending big on its next-level developments, and given its alignment with the metaverse, it does seem like the next stage of its smart glasses will remain a priority.

 But we’re not there yet.
 These are much smaller tweaks, which are unlikely to prompt a sudden rush on Ray Ban Stories sales, but they’re steps that are necessary in the steady development of the device.